Treode/treode.github.io/managing-peers.md

 ## All servers are equally functional

 This second server can now handle GET and PUT requests too.
-Let&#700;s do a PUT on this new server, and then a GET of that value on the original.
+Let's do a PUT on this new server, and then a GET of that value on the original.

 <pre class="highlight">
 curl -w'\n' -i -XPUT -d@- \